varya/bem-articles-tmp/start-from-project-stub.en.md

 https://gist.github.com/4195865

-In this case the block is to react on setting and removing `closed` modifier.
+In this example the block is told to respond to setting and removing a `closed` modifier.

     onSetMod : {